githubuniverseworkshops/workflow-script-injection/exercises/exercise-3.md

 # Exercise 3 - Mitigate using CodeQL Action Workflow
-## Creating an Actions workflow to scan Workflow files using CodeQL
+### :keyboard: Activity: Creating an Actions workflow to scan Workflow files using CodeQL
 In this section we are going to create an Actions workflow to scan existing workflows for any security weaknesses.

 In your repository, `click` on the [`Actions`](../../../actions) tab